DoTheEvo/screen-capture-general/README.md

 * `sox` for playing the shutter sound

 The scripts uses project `byzanz` for recording the gif.
 It might be problem getting it, Arch users have currently working [AUR package](https://aur.archlinux.org/packages/byzanz-git/?comments=all).

-Byzanz does not have area selection by mouse on its own self, but it supports feeding it coordinates manually.
-But since no one wants to do it manually `[slop](https://github.com/naelstrof/slop)` is used.
+Clicking on an active window of an application or a dekstop will select it whole, dragging rectangle will pick that selection

-gifs are saved in to `~/Pictures/screenshots` with the file name starting with "gif_" followed by epoch time(seconds since 1970), for example `byz_1440011339.gif`
+gifs are saved in to `~/Pictures/screenshots` with the file name starting with "gif_" followed by epoch time(seconds since 1970), for example `gif_1440011339.gif`

 ##### run it

-* `gif_area` - records gif for 10 seconds
+* `make_gif.sh` - records gif for 10 seconds
-* `gif_area 19` - records gif for 19 seconds
+* `make_gif.sh 19` - records gif for 19 seconds
-* `gif_area 120 test` - recording for 2 minutes and the gif name is test.gif
+* `make_gif.sh 120 test` - recording for 2 minutes and the gif name is test.gif

 sox plays ~/media/shutter.ogg at the start and at the end of recording

 ___

-# video_area
+# make_video.sh

-Records mp4 and webm of the selected area
+Makes webm recording of selected area

 ### dependencies
 * `ffmpeg` - for recording the video and coverting to webm
 * `slop` for getting the recording area coordinates, dimensions
 * `sox` for playing the shutter sound

-`slop` is used to make rectangle selection with mouse and then spits out the dimmensions and coordinates of that rectangle.

-These coordinates are passed to ffmpeg to record video of that area with default length of 10 seconds or whatever you pass as an argument
+Clicking on an active window of an application or a dekstop will select it whole, dragging rectangle will pick that selection

 For performance benefit, video is recorded as mp4, then converted to webm